ravin-d-27/Data_Archiving_and_Purging/README.md

 <h2>Acknowledgment</h2>

 <ul>
-  <li>This project owes its success to the invaluable assistance and direction provided by Mr. Venkateswaran, Manager at Sagitec Solutions.</li>
+  <li>This project owes its success to the invaluable assistance and direction provided by Mr. P Vengateswaran, Sr Manager at Sagitec Solutions.</li>
 </ul>

 </body>